Terveyden ja Hyvinvoinnin Laitos - EPIET

 - University of Helsinki, Faculty of Social Sciences, and Faculty of Medicine, departments of infectious diseases, paediatrics, bacteriology, virology, and public health

 - Universities of Kuopio, Tampere and Oulu, schools of public health

 - University of Helsinki, Faculty of Veterinary Medicine, Departments of Food Hygiene and Environmental Health, and Veterinary Biosciences

-- Joint staff and collaboration with international Master's and Doctoral-level programs in epidemiology at the Health Sciences Unit, University of Tampere
+- Joint staff and collaboration with international Master's and Doctoral-level programs in epidemiology and vaccinology at the Health Sciences Unit, University of Tampere

 The EPIET fellow is given considerable latitude and support in developing projects designed to his/her areas of interest, including: